 In November 2013 I joined Quarrington Veterinary Practice having just moved back from Glasgow.
 I worked there as an Animal Care Assistant at a referral hospital for over a year but missed living in the countryside.
 I have moved back home where I own two dogs, Miley (Jack Russell cross) and Bruno (Lhasa Apso) who take up a lot of my spare time.
 I also enjoy seeing my friends, visiting my sisters in London and Edinburgh and try motivating myself to go to the gym.

 I joined the Quarrington Veterinary Practice team in December 2009, having brought with me 5 1/2 years of veterinary nursing experience, working within a mixed practice.
 I enjoy all aspects and challenges that nursing brings, especially the variety, never knowing what each day may hold.
 My particular areas of interest lie in rabbit care, theatre and laboratory work.
-In my spare time I enjoy wildlife, yoga, swimming and films.
-I am owned by two Springer Spaniels, one of which trained with me when I ran the Great North Run.
+In my spare time I enjoy martial arts and films.
+I am owned by two Springer Spaniels.
 I also have two Dutch rabbits who have acquired the finest culinary palettes for organic vegetables.

 We offer a lifetime of quality care for your pet